Yoon Do Hyun (윤도현) of band YB isn’t a typical middle-aged Korean rock singer.

 It’s where 14-year-old IU performed her debut song in 2008, 19-year-old Lee Seung-Gi was known for his singing more than anything else, and Big Bang still had to introduce themselves on stage because they were less than a year into their debut in 2007.

-KBS has started uploading videos from Love Letter on Youtube and some of the performances can be found on this official playlist.
+KBS has uploaded videos from Love Letter on Youtube and some of the performances can be found on this official playlist.

 Performances in North Korea